Evidence shows that, nationally, children in care don't achieve as highly as their peers.

 - Set out and compare attendance and exclusion levels of children in care with other groups and all children against both national and in-school comparisons.

-- Make note of whether any children in care are identified as gifted and talented, and demonstrate how those needs are being met.
+- Make note of whether any children in care are identified as gifted and talented.
+It should show how those needs are being met.

-- Demonstrate how the teaching and learning needs of children in care are reflected in school development plans and are being met in relation to interventions and use of resources.
+- Show how the teaching and learning needs of children in care are reflected in school development plans.
+Also show how they are being met in relation to interventions and use of resources.

 - Highlight the impact of any of the school’s policies on children in care, for example educational visits and extended school activities.

 - Set out how improvements are measured and reported.